jeremiahflaga/jeremiahflaga.github.io-OLD/__impt/resume-2018-temp.md

         Knows how to create fake objects by hand :grin:
         </p>
         <p>
-        Had read "Professional Test Driven Developmnt with C#" in the past
+        Read "Professional Test Driven Developmnt with C#" in the past
         </p>
         <p>
         Have read most chapters of <a href="https://www.bookdepository.com/book/9780321503626?a_aid=jflaga">"GOOS (Growing Object Oriented Software Guided by Tests)"</a></p>